The emotional drain, slow pace of client progress, low pay, and excessive paperwork make a counselor’s life hard.

 Some challenges, like the slow pace of client progress, are inherent to working with clients.
 Low pay is a systematic issue that needs structural changes.

 However, a challenge that can be easily tackled is excessive paperwork and admin tasks.
-The answer lies in the power of technology.
+The answer lies in the power of technology, with custom made tools for counselors.

 Why Is It Important To Use Tools in Counseling?